Manuchehr Khan Gorji: Early career and rise

-Chongur Enikolopiant was given the Persian name Jansuz ("soul inflaming"), castrated, converted to Islam and started working as an eunuch in the court.
+Chongur Enikolopiant was given the Persian name Jansuz ("soul inflaming"), castrated, converted to Islam and started working as a eunuch in the court.
 He soon rose the position of chief eunuch (ich-aqasi-bashi) and became a close advisor to Fath-Ali Shah, who rewarded him with the title of "khan" and the more prestigious Iranian name "Manuchehr", which was also the name of a shah of the Pishdadian dynasty.

 Most Persian sources describe Manuchehr Khan as a ghulam, which indicates that he probably held the status of a slave.
 He referred himself as "Manoochehr Khan, Fatteh Ali Shahee" in a document he had written in 1822, which demonstrates that he was a slave of Fath-Ali Shah.
 Kondo states that "We can assume that his early career was quite similar to that of any slave elite member in the medieval Middle East."
 He had the responsibility of leading more than 500 eunuchs, including Georgians, Turks, and Kurds, who were responsible for protecting the royal harem.
 No prince or princess could enter the royal castle without his approval since he oversaw the entrance doors.
 Each day at lunch and dinner, he brought a bowl of water for washing hands and a pot of drinking water to the royal harem.
 He also always accompanied Fath-Ali Shah when he left the palace.
 He occasionally engaged in sports with the princes in the harem.
 He was referred to as "my partner" by Fath-Ali Shah.

 In addition to his skills and distinctive heritage as an Armeno-Georgian aristocratic Manuchehr Khan occasionally received help from his first relatives.
 The Qajar slave system was more reliant on the shah's character than the Safavid system, which is known for its systematic inclusion and integration of Caucasian local elites.
 In contrast to the pre-existing slave-soldiers framework, Manuchehr Khan's rise explicitly shows the Iranian model of the slave elite system, where familial and local connections were essential.

 Manuchehr Khan later assumed the responsibilities of the minister Mirza Shafi Mazandarani, who had become unable to handle them due to his old age.
 In 1824, Manuchehr Khan was appointed as the vizier of Yahya Mirza, the governor of Gilan.
 Manuchehr Khan served as the de facto governor of the province as Yahya Mirza was too young to do so.